dottjt/plastic/other/qa.md

 "I am son.
 The son of mother.
 The mother of son.
 Apparently she is standing there in front of me.
 Eyes like a vibrant monsoon.
 Washing me away from my senses.
 I am not familiar with her touch.
 It is like frozen ice, although I'm"

+The Tales of Amelia Snow - It's a coming of age story about a girl with autism.
+She begins knowing nothing about the world, and slowly develops and learns to adapt to it.
+I want maybe the 1st half to explore her childhood.
+Then it develops into her later years.

+A stattered light emerges from the roof into the attic.
+It bleeds into skin.
+Refracting like resin onto the pale tones of my .
+I am only five, but

+People were like shadows to me.
+I never quite understood what they were, nor what pe